 15. Try to cloud meditate.
 Just find a quiet place, take a few breaths and relax, then look at the sky, choose a cloud and follow it as it drifts across the sky.
 Take notice of how it changes but don’t over analyse anything.
 Every time your mind wonders just bring it back to the cloud.

 16. Sign up for a class or course you always wanted to do.
 You could even do it from home like you can with this course?

 17. Do something creative to express yourself.
 It can be anything you like such as writing a gratitude diary, poetry, drawing, painting, flower arranging, cooking.
 Just do whatever feels right and appeals most to you.
 Self-expression is a powerful thing to do for the soul.

-18. Switch the smartphone off for a bit and give yourself a break from the social media apps and all the comparison, ego and drama that comes with them.
+18. Switch the smartphone off for a bit and give yourself a break from the digital distractions, social media and all the comparisons, ego and drama that comes with them.

 20. Do something altruistic.
 Think of a random act of kindness and do it - and try not to get caught!